 People like to hear the good and the bad; so they can make their own decisions.
 If you do this, and endorse products you believe in; you will see a real change in your commission checks.

+Link To Top Notch Products

 Choose Companies And Products That Are Reputable.
 Nothing will send people away from your blog faster, than proving links to poor quality products.

+Deep Links Work Best

 Many think all they have to do, is put a banner across the top of their website or blog; and people will make their way to Amazon, making them money.